Skip to main content

 Past Performance Evaluation

 Relevance.
-A helpful tool to consider using to assist in determining/verifying the relevancy of a contract reference is to locate and review the contract and requirements in Electronic Document Access (EDA).
-Note: EDA requires user registration within the Wide Area Workflow suite of tools.
-To ensure your ability to access contract records, complete this process well in advance of SSEB.
-(Reference DOD Source Selection Procedures 3.1.3.1.2)
+A helpful tool that may assist in determining/verifying the relevancy of a contract referenced in an offeror’s past performance is to locate and review the contract and requirements in Electronic Document Access (EDA).
+NOTE: EDA requires user registration within the Wide Area Workflow (WAWF) suite of tools located on the Procurement Integrated Enterprise Environment (PIEE) site https://piee.eb.mil/.
+To ensure your ability to access contract records, complete this process well in advance of the start of source selection. .
+(Reference DD Source Selection Procedures 3.1.3.1.2)

-Sources of Past Performance Information .
-Where possible, use past performance information available from Government-wide and agency-wide databases.
+Sources of Past Performance Information.
+Where possible, use past performance information available from government-wide and agency-wide databases.
 Use of such information will help to expedite and streamline the evaluation process.

-In assessing the feedback, pay particular attention to the source of that feedback and their familiarity with the requirements of the contract being assessed.
-For example, end users may be unfamiliar with the contract requirements or certain issues, and resolution arising from contract performance may not be apparent to them.
+ In assessing the feedback, pay particular attention to the source of that feedback and their familiarity with the requirements of the contract being assessed.
+For example, end users may be unfamiliar with the contract requirements or certain issues and resolution arising from contract performance may not be apparent to them.

-The agency has an obligation to consider information that has a bearing on an offeror’s past performance, if the SST is aware of (or should have been aware of) the information.
+ The agency has an obligation to consider information that has a bearing on an offeror’s past performance if the SST is aware of (or should have been aware of) the information.
 For example, an agency may not ignore contract performance by an offeror involving the same agency, the same services, and/or the same PCO, simply because an agency official fails to complete the necessary assessments or documentation.
 Consult legal counsel on how to address this type of information.

 Addressing Adverse Past Performance Information.
 When adverse past performance is obtained, as appropriate, contact the respective point of contact for that contract to obtain further information about the circumstances surrounding the situation.
 Additionally, and when practical, contact at least one other individual to get a second perspective on the offeror’s performance on the subject acquisition.
 Consider the context of the performance problems, any mitigating circumstances, the number and severity of the problems, the demonstrated effectiveness of corrective actions taken, and the overall work record.